The New Testament spells out God’s new agreement with us.

 2. JOHN THE BAPTIST – John the Baptist preaches that everyone should repent and be baptized to get ready for the coming of the long-awaited Messiah (Savior).
 Jesus comes to John, who baptizes him and proclaims him Savior of the world.

 3. PUBLIC MINISTRY OF JESUS – For three years, Jesus was an itinerant teacher.
-He spoke to huge enthusiastic crowds, but as he moved from town to town.
+He spoke to huge enthusiastic crowds as he moved from town to town.
 Mostly he spoke to small groups and particularly to 12 disciples who traveled with him.
 He never traveled more than 50 miles from Nazareth, his home town.
 He also performed miracles – particularly healing sick people – to demonstrate his divinity.
 He told people everything necessary to know about spiritual life.

 4. DEATH OF JESUS – The religious leaders in Jerusalem were furious because Jesus claimed to be God and because people were believing him.
 They brought him to the Roman governor, who hastily sentenced him to death, in order to prevent a riot.
 He was beaten and nailed to a cross, where he died in public humiliation.
 In this way, Jesus gave his life as the once-for-all sacrifice for the sins of the world; eliminating the need for further sacrifices.